Reading time: 7 min.

 • Massage your scalp for at least 10 minutes every day

-• Try to get a good night’s sleep the night before your procedure.
+• Try to get a good night’s sleep the night before your procedure

-The day of surgery
+Step 3: the day of surgery

 Almost all hair transplants are completed in a single day.
 Depending on how many hair grafts you need, you could be in the chair for anywhere between 4 and 8 hours.
 During this time, the surgical team will help make you feel as comfortable as possible.
 Find out how long hair transplant surgery takes.